From today, no one will have to pay to challenge mistreatment by bosses after a long battle by unions.

 Josiah Mortimer is Editor of Left Foot Forward.
 Follow him on Twitter.

 See our coverage of the case yesterday: ‘Is the Supreme Court about to rule tribunal fees are illegal?’ and read the Court’s final judgement here.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.